 3. Temperature and Climate

 Monstera, like many houseplants, originated as tropical plants.
 Tropical plants grow best in temperatures between 65-80 °F When the temperature drops below this level, the plant’s growth may slow, and leaves may begin to turn yellow.

 Monstera Plants do not do well with extreme weather changes or in very high or very low temperatures.
-If your plant is close to a door or window where there are frequent drafts or any other area with the temperature fluctuates wildly, you will need to move it.
+If your plant is close to a door or window where there are frequent drafts or any other area with the temperature fluctuating wildly, you will need to move it.

-Monstera prefer bright, indirect light.
+Monstera prefers bright, indirect light.
 If the plant is placed in direct sunlight, the sunlight may burn the plant.
 This will cause the leaves to turn yellow.
 If this happens, move the plant to a location that receives bright but indirect light.